Myco

 Overview

 Myco is a GPU-rendered workspace for AI-assisted development, built in Rust.
-Terminal, canvas, and document panels share a resizable grid, all backed by the project folder as the single source of truth.
+Terminal, canvas, document, agent monitor, and heartbeat panels share a resizable grid, all backed by the project folder as the single source of truth.
 The thesis: the folder is the context surface, not the chat session — everything saves to disk (.myco/, .planning/, .claude/), making it immediately readable by any AI agent running in any panel.

 Core purpose: Give an AI agent runner (Claude Code, Aider, etc.) a first-class home alongside sketches, documentation, and file navigation — without the overhead of a browser-based IDE.